ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 with a ACK_SERVER_CID capsule.
 Once the successful response is sent, the proxy will forward any short header packets received on the client-facing socket that use the Server Connection ID using the correct server-facing socket.
-If the pair is not unique, the server responds with a CLOSE_SERVER_CID capsule with a CONFLICT close code.
+If the pair is not unique, the server responds with a CLOSE_SERVER_CID capsule.
 If this occurs, traffic for that Server Connection ID can only use tunnelled mode, not forwarded.

-If the proxy does not support forwarded mode, or does not allow forwarded mode for a particular client or authority by policy, it can reject REGISTER_SERVER_CID requests with a DENIED close code.
+If the proxy does not support forwarded mode, or does not allow forwarded mode for a particular client or authority by policy, it can reject all REGISTER_SERVER_CID requests with CLOSE_SERVER_CID capsule.

 The proxy MUST only forward non-tunnelled packets from the client that are QUIC short header packets (based on the Header Form bit) and have mapped Server